noi-techpark/documentation/FLIGHTRULES.md

     GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program (see LICENSES/GPL-3.0.txt).
+    You should have received a copy of the GNU General Public License along with this program (see LICENSE).
 If not, see
     <http://www.gnu.org/licenses/>.

+2) Use a `debian/copyright` file to associate a license to a file

+**!!TODO!!**

 NB: Do not forget the SPDX identifier at the end, and to add multiple `Copyright` lines, if you have more than one copyright holder over several years.

-Additional documentation can be found within the *reuse* [documentation](https://reuse.gitlab.io/) or [practices](https://reuse.software/practices/2.0/).
+In-depth information can be found within the *reuse* [documentation](https://reuse.gitlab.io/) or [practices](https://reuse.software/practices/2.0/).

+### I want to make my multi-license project REUSE compliant

+If you have more than one license, create a LICENSES folder and put your license texts there.

+    mkdir LICENSES
+    wget https://raw.githubusercontent.com/spdx/license-list/master/GPL-3.0.txt -O LICENSES/GPL-3.0.txt
+    wget https://raw.githubusercontent.com/spdx/license-list/master/MIT-Microsoft.txt -O LICENSES/MIT-Microsoft.txt

+The SPDX identifier is already encoded within the license file name, hence we do not need to add it to the head of the file itself.

 ### I want to create a project for ODH